-Welcome to the Department of Prosthodontics and Operative Dentistry!
-As the largest department in Tufts University School of Dental Medicine, it integrates the three Divisions of Operative Dentistry, Predoctoral Prosthodontics, and Postgraduate Prosthodontics.
+Welcome to the Department of Prosthodontics!
+Our department integrates Undergraduate and Postgraduate Prosthodontics as well as the related programs in Advanced Education in Esthetic and Operative Dentistry, and Advanced Dental Technology and Research.
 Our primary responsibility lies in the education and training of predoctoral and postdoctoral students in the restorative aspects of bringing a damaged dentition back to biologic health, function, esthetics and comfort.
-This is accomplished by using the techniques of operative dentistry and prosthodontics integrated with the sciences of biomaterials and occlusion.
+This is accomplished by teaching and practicing the clinical techniques of modern restorative dentistry and prosthodontics including implant dentistry on the basis of current evidence in the related sciences.

 Our curriculum is structured to deliver information through lectures, seminars, and clinical oversight of patient care.
 The treatment concepts taught in simulated patient care and our clinics include composite restorations for anterior and posterior restorations, traditional amalgam and gold restorations, computer-assisted design and machining of various ceramic restorations, conventional and implant-retained crowns and fixed partial dentures, as well as conventional and implant-retained complete and partial removable dentures.